Marcusw1/Node-Queue/README.md

 # template-class
-This is a basic implementation of a template node and queue class.
+This is a basic linked list implementation of a template Queue class.